 With card storage, Footage, images and photos are stored on an SD card, depending on the size of the memory on the card and how often it is triggered, data can be stored for 7-10 days, with the first recorded data being overwritten when the storage is full.

-One thing to keep in mind is to be absolutely sure that the cards will work with your particular camera.
-The two main types of SD cards are SDHC (Secure Digital High Capacity) and SDXC (Secure Digital eXtended Capacity).
+One thing to keep in mind is to be absolutely sure that the cards will work with your particular security camera.
+The two main types of SD cards are SDHC (Secure Digital High Capacity) and SDXC (Secure Digital extended Capacity).
 SDHC cards have the capacity of between 4Gb and 32Gb, where SDXC cards have a capacity over 32Gb.
 Choosing the right card and capacity is vital if your not going to opt for cloud storage.

 Make sure you purchase the right physical sized card for your camera, as they come in 3 different sizes: